Activists glue themselves to Government building in climate protest

 “The action is planned to continue until the UK Government agrees to implement Extinction Rebellion’s immediate demand: to end all new fossil fuel infrastructure immediately,” it said.

+“We are also committed to the UK and are planning to invest between £20-25 billion in the UK energy system over the next decade – more than 75% of this will be in low and zero-carbon, including offshore wind, hydrogen and electric mobility.

+“We respect the right of everyone to express their point of view and welcome constructive engagement on our strategy and the energy transition.
+We do ask, however, that in doing so people do not intimidate our people or put anyone’s safety at risk.”

-It comes after XR protesters claimed to have used superglue, chains and bike locks to block entrances to major insurance marketplace Lloyd’s of London on Tuesday.
+It comes after climate protesters said they had used superglue, chains and bike locks to block entrances to major insurance marketplace Lloyd’s of London on Tuesday.

 A spokesman for Lloyd’s, which describes itself as the world’s specialist insurance and reinsurance market, said: “Lloyd’s supports safe and constructive engagement on climate change and we’re continuing to work to support a responsible transition.”

-In a statement on Wednesday’s action, Scientists for XR said: “The war in Ukraine and the cost-of-living crisis are exacerbating energy prices, but this does not give the Government a ‘pass on climate change’ as the Prime Minister has suggested.
+In a statement on Wednesday’s action at BEIS, Scientists for XR said: “The war in Ukraine and the cost-of-living crisis are exacerbating energy prices, but this does not give the Government a ‘pass on climate change’ as the Prime Minister has suggested.

 “The science demands that governments across the world immediately end all new fossil fuel investments.”